henryphseven/Operating_Systems/README.md

 Same as above.
 The only difference is replacing gettid() with macros.

-10. big.c: implement linked-list file addressing for files of infinite length
+10. big.c: implement linked-list file addressing

+Originally the size of a single file in xv6 is limited to 140 sectors, or 71,680 bytes.
+Linked-list file addressing allows files of infinite length.
 The program writes 4 files: 1MB, 2MB, 4MB, and 8MB, and then reads them.

 Please refer to the following links for more details: